 Any connections configured for FastPath in the target subscription will be enrolled in this preview.
 We do not advise enabling this preview in production subscriptions.
 If you already have FastPath configured and want to enroll in the preview feature, you need to do the following:

-- Enroll in the FastPath preview feature with the Azure PowerShell command above.
+- Enroll in the FastPath preview feature with the Azure PowerShell command.

 - Disable and then re-enable FastPath on the target connection.